chr4-cookbooks/osrm/README.md

-      cwd         '/srv/my_osrm'      # Set working directory for osrm-prepare threads     5                   # How many threads to use (defaults to number of cpu cores) cleanup     false               # Do not cleanup .osrm and .osrm.restrictions after preparing end
+      cwd         '/srv/my_osrm'      # Set working directory for osrm-prepare threads     5                   # How many threads to use (defaults to number of cpu cores) cleanup     false               # Do not cleanup .osrm and .osrm.restrictions after preparing timeout     3600                # Timeout in seconds for osrm-extract.
+Defaults to 24h end